yyoshiaki/VIRTUS2/README.md

 You can get this heatmap and `summary.csv` which contains the ratio of viral reads (hit viral reads/read mapped on the human genome), the stats by Mann-Whitney's U-test, and its false discovery rate.

 ![img](https://github.com/yyoshiaki/VIRTUS2/blob/master/img/clustermap.png)
+The value is the ratio of viral reads (hit viral reads/read mapped on the human genome).

 #### **input**
 - experiment matrix should be separated by commas (csv format).